Source–message–channel–receiver model of communication: Criticism

 Various criticisms of the SMCR model have been formulated.
 Many of them focus on the idea that it is "simple but effective" for some purposes but not complex enough to account for all forms of communication.
 Berlo himself also acknowledged this problem in retrospect.
 He argued that the SMCR model was not intended as a comprehensive model of communication and may be better understood as an audiovisual tool to recall the main elements of communication.

 A lot of criticism of the SMCR model focuses on its description of communication as a one-way flow of information that starts with a source and ends with a receiver.
 In this regard, the model lacks a feedback loop.
 While it may be sufficient for some types of communication, there are many situations where communication is a dynamic process of messages going back and forth between the participants.
 Berlo mitigates this criticism by claiming that the simplified presentation implying a linear nature is used mainly for convenience.
 At the same time, he holds that real communication is not a linear process consisting of a fixed sequence of events.

 Another common objection is that Berlo assumes that effective communication will take place.
 In this regard, it is simply presupposed that source and receiver are sufficiently similar on the level of communication skills, attitudes, knowledge, and social-cultural system for communication to succeed.
 This means that the SMCR model fails to properly address the effects of noise and other barriers that may inhibit the transmission of the message or distort it along the way.

 Hal Taylor criticizes Berlo's model by holding that it does not put enough emphasis on "the purposive nature of human communication".
 This criticism is based on the idea that the source usually intends to achieve some purpose by engaging in communication, like persuading the audience or getting them to perform a certain action.
-Berlo himself acknowledges the role of a purpose guiding communication but his model does not include an separate component corresponding to this factor.
+Berlo himself acknowledges the role of a purpose guiding communication but his model does not include a separate component corresponding to this factor.